cecilialeung05/careerprep-website-demo/README.md

 # careerprep-website-demo

-## Client Prototype: React-based Prototype for Data Science Career Prep Site (Commissioned Project)
+## Client Demo:  React-based Prototype for Data Science Career Prep Site

 This repository contains a **React-based prototype** for the Data Science Career Prep Site, created as a commissioned project to provide an interactive platform for aspiring data scientists.
 This application was developed as a demo from a **Figma mockup** and deployed on **Vercel** to showcase core features.

 The website offers a combination of **free educational content** (lessons and blog posts) and **paid professional services** (resume reviews, 1-on-1 coaching, mock interviews, bootcamps) to help users advance their careers with a focus on data science preparation.